NikhilKumarM/ricochet_robot/README.md

 # ricochet_robot
-Making the robot to move from starting to goal position without colliding with the blocks, in the shortest path
+Making the robot move from starting position to goal position without colliding with the blocks , in the shortest path.